gchurch/ASP.NET-eShop/README.md

 I created an SPA front-end with Angular.
 The code for this is in the Web.Angular project.

-The app is deployed on Azure here: https://webangular20210218164157.azurewebsites.net/products
+The Angular app is deployed on Azure here: https://webangular20210218164157.azurewebsites.net/products

 The angular app uses a back-end API created with ASP.NET Core MVC.